Friendshao/Friendshao.github.io/docs/meetings.md

 <p style="border:3px; border-style:dashed; border-color:#AAAAAB; padding: 1em;">

-Our group meetings take place in the <b>meeting room on the 2nd floor at KIAA</b>.
-To avoid conflicts with students' classes, the time is fixed to
+Our group meetings take place in the <b>Room 208 at KIAA</b>.
+To avoid conflicts with students' classes, the time is fixed to <b>Saturday 9:00—11:00</b>.
-<b>Saturday 9:00—11:00</b>.

 <br><br>